 In accordance with the LLC Agreement governing the Fund, the Fund pays a fee to the Manager, calculated as 3.0% of the aggregate value of the Fund's digital asset holdings, less its liabilities (which include any accrued but unpaid expenses up to, but excluding, the date of calculation), as calculated and published by the Manager or its delegates (the "Manager's Fee").
 The Manager's Fee accrues daily in U.S. dollars and is payable in Fund Components then held by the Fund in proportion to each Fund Component's Weighting.
 The U.S. dollar amount of the Manager's Fee will be converted into Fund Components on a daily basis by multiplying such U.S. dollar amount by the Weighing for each Fund Component and dividing the resulting product for each Fund Component by the U.S. dollar value for such Fund Component on such day.
-For purposes of these financial statements, the U.S. dollar value of Fund Components is determined by reference to the Fund Components exchange that the Fund considers its principal market as of 4:00 p.m., New York time, on each valuation date.
-The Fund currently holds no Forked Assets.
-No Forked Assets have been distributed in payment of the Manager's Fee during year ended June 30, 2019 and the period from January 25, 2018 (the inception of the Fund) to June 30, 2018.
+For purposes of these financial statements, the U.S. dollar value of Fund Components is determined by reference to the Digital Asset Exchange Market that the Fund considers its principal market as of 4:00 p.m., New York time, on each valuation date.